onzfonz/comp227/src/content/3/en/part3a.md

 })
 ```

-The logic for generating the new id number for notes has been extracted into a separate *generateId* function.
+The logic for generating the new id number for notes has been extracted into a separate `generateId` function.

-If the received data is missing a value for the <i>content</i> property, the server will respond to the request with the status code [400 bad request](https://www.rfc-editor.org/rfc/rfc9110.html#name-400-bad-request):
+If the received data is missing a value for the `content` property, the server will respond to the request with the status code [400 bad request](https://www.rfc-editor.org/rfc/rfc9110.html#name-400-bad-request):

 ```js
 if (!body.content) {